 Where consumers buy is an ever-increasing dilemma for brands and retailers alike.
-Many brands provide their customers an array of purchasing options that include Amazon, direct-to-consumer, 3rd party retailers and more.
+Many brands provide their customers an array of purchasing options.
+That includes Amazon, direct-to-consumer (D2C), 3rd party retailers, and more.
 With a multitude of purchasing options available, customers are left wondering where to buy.
-Purchasing decisions hinge on a combination of factors that include competitive pricing, shipping costs, available inventory, social initiatives, return policies and other value propositions.
+Purchasing decisions hinge on a combination of factors.
+These factors include competitive pricing, shipping costs, available inventory, social initiatives, return policies, and other value propositions.

-Under this landscape, affiliate marketers are left wondering if they should promote a brand/product through their direct-to-consumer, or 3rd party retailer affiliate program.
-Similar to customers making a purchasing decision, affiliates compare pricing, value propositions, promotional opportunities and commissions between the brand and retailers.
+Under this landscape, affiliate marketers are left wondering how they should promote a brand/product.
+They can do this through their D2C or 3rd party retailer affiliate program.
+Similar to customers, affiliates compare pricing, value propositions, promotional opportunities, and commissions.
 Under some affiliate business models, it makes sense to partner with both the brand and retailer.
 In other instances, it doesn’t make sense to partner with both.

 - Brands tend to offer higher commissions than their retailers as they have the extra margin to do so.